 Why green smoothies help kids love vegetables.

 My experiences with my own daughter and preschool students showed me that veggie-loaded smoothies (and other veggie-loaded recipes) are a great way to give children a positive experience with green vegetables.
-Which, in turn, can pave the way for them being being open to trying vegetables in other ways.
+Which, in turn, can pave the way for them being open to trying vegetables in other ways.

-- Let the kid(s) decided how much spinach to add.
+- Let the kid(s) decide how much spinach to add.
 Even if they put in just one leaf, the kids will remember there IS spinach in there and have a positive experience.
 Then the next time they make it, challenge them (gently) to add a little bit more and remind them how much they enjoyed the smoothie before!

 - Give it a fun name!
 Silly names can be a total mindset changer for kids when it comes to food.
 Try Hulk Juice, or Gecko Smoothie, or Monster Mash!
 Find something green that your kid gets excited about and then work that into the name.
 That positive association might be all they need to get excited about taking a sip.